dapperfu/pydarknet2/README.md

 - Use ```/tmp/darknet``` as the darknet directory.
 - Compile with OpenCV & OpenMP, without GPU.
 (Because my laptop doesn't have a GPU...)

-All of these are functionally equivalent, different ways to do the same thing.
+All of these should be functionally equivalent, different ways to do the same thing.

 From the shell: